aldamepi/BI-web-subscriptions/README.md

 * define the packages a subscription price increase is possible for
 * determine if there are data anomalies

+SQL Tasks:
+* Write a query that calculates cumulative growth of the number of subscription purchases each month, split by subscription type.
+* Write a query that allows to get a cohort analysis to calculate % Retention Rate.

+## Role
+BI Analyst who interprets and analyzes the anonymized dataset.

+## Dataset
+The file 'subscription_dataset_DA_test_task.csv' in the [data folder](https://github.com/aldamepi/BI-web-subscriptions/tree/master/data) contains all the provided registers.
+The same folder has this dataset cleaned and transformed for the required tasks.

+## Tools
+* Python 2.9
+* Jupyter Notebook 6.4.5 (with extensions)
+* Tableau 2022.2.1
+* MySQL Workbench 8.0

+## Code
+The Python code with the calculations is in the notebook: 'testTask_data-amengual-aug22.ipynb'.
+The SQL code is in the [sql folder](https://github.com/aldamepi/BI-web-subscriptions/tree/master/sql).

-## Results of the analysis
+## Results
-The results of that analysis are displayed below and two more different sections:
+The results of this analysis are displayed below and two more different sections:
 1. __Jupyter-notebook__ in the root of the repo containing:
     + The performed exploratory analysis with 14 sequential sections.
     + A discussion of the possible lines of analysis